Eghamarian/sociotherapy/_short/08_rearsightedness.md

 I partly blame anti-depressant medications.
 They made me cold and indifferent. <br>
 I have now stopped them, but it took me two years to realize all this.<br>
 It takes me two years to realize everything. <br>
-This is why I find it less productive to focus on present or future. <br>
+This is why I find it less productive to focus on future or present. <br>
 No matter how hard I try, I always realize things in retrospect. <br>
 And this is why instead of a windscreen, I have a huge mirror in front of me, so looking ahead invariably shows me the past. <br>
 What is the point of looking when I can't see, right?
 At least I can see things when I look in the mirror. <br>